BahlaiLab/Policies/general_guidelines.md

 * Seek out expertise from conventional and unconventional stakeholders in our work.
 Invite comment and participation.
 Welcome feedback.

 * Acknowledge contributions to our work.
 Provide [territorial acknowledgements](http://www.cbc.ca/news/canada/toronto/territorial-acknowledgements-indigenous-1.4175136).
 Cite the ideas of others.
-Don't pretend you work in a vacuum.
+Don't pretend we work in a vacuum.

 * Act as ambassadors of open science, and science in general, to the broader scientific community and the world.
 Help people see what we do, but *respect the constraints others must work under.*